What to bring for the night in the Sahara desert of Morocco

 I tried myself the shared 3 and 2 days tour to the Sahara desert and loved it!
 Loved it so much that now offering everyone to have the same experience by booking the corresponding trip.
-Here you can read my story about the 3 days shared tour to Sahara desert (I even made a short video) and here you can book it.
+Here you can read my story about the three days shared tour to Sahara desert (I also made a short video) and here you can book it.

 I made this list of items for more budget Sahara desert trips.
 However, almost everything fits even if you go on the private desert trip and book a luxury camp there.

 What to wear for the Sahara desert trip depends on the season.
 In the hot season (May-October), it can get boiling.
 The temperature sometimes jumps to +50 C. At night, it gets a bit cooler.
 However, most of the desert tours arrived there in the evening and left early morning, so you will not stay in the sun all day.
 If you are going to the Sahara desert by car, plan the trip, so you don’t need to spend the whole day in the sun.

 In the summer season, don’t even think about wearing jeans.
 It’s too hot!
 In general, jeans are the worst fabrics to wear during the summer in Morocco.
 For the desert trip, it is best to wear loose-fitting light pants.
 If you choose shorts, make sure you have long pants for the camel ride.
 The camel’s fur is scratchy and rough.